 Located in Carlsbad (North County San Diego), this beach is long and open.
 There’s a few reasons this beach is usually one of the least crowded in San Diego – The main one being that at first glance it looks impossible to get to without walking a mile due to the really steep bluffs.

-Another reason it's empty is due to how you get there - Parking (just above the beach bluffs) can only be accessed by coming south on Carlsbad Blvd. from Canon Rd.
+Another reason it's empty is due to how you get there -there’s not many houses in walking distance and the parking lot (just above the beach bluffs) can only be accessed by coming south on Carlsbad Blvd. from Canon Rd.
 If you come from the other direction there’s no quick or easy way to turn around (legally) due to the overpass.
-Lastly, it’s also not as packed as other beaches since there’s not a lot of houses (i.e. none) that are close to this beach.

 #2 South Oceanside - St. Malo

-So, we know that anyone who lives in South O that sees this is going to give us a lot of flak for blowing up their “locals” spot, but I lived there for years and had to say the combination of rideable waves and uncrowded line-ups was at a great ratio, so why not share a little bit of the love with others who want to be as stoked as us?
+So, we know that anyone who lives in South O that sees this is going to give us a lot of flak for blowing up their “locals” spot, but I lived there for years and have to say- let's be honest, there's plenty of other "local" spots in Oceanside with wayyyy better waves than this.

 Holidays can become a little more packed in certain areas of Oceanside since a lot of tourists visit the Pier/Downtown area or even Buccaneer Beach (not a bad choice, since Buccaneer Cafe is a must have); but the spots in the far southern reaches of south oceanside are usually a solid bet for less crowded beaches.